cisco-lockhart/cdo-public-api-docs/overview/getting-started.md

 # Getting Started

-The following sections introduce you to the resources in the CDO Public API, and provide instructions to make your first API request.
+The following sections introduce you to the resources in the CDO API, and provide instructions to make your first API request.
 Examples will be shown using the command line with cURL.

 ## Supported RESTful Operations
 The resources in the CDO API support one or more of the `GET`, `POST`, `PATCH`, `PUT`, and `DELETE` operations.